keu/docs/software/cli-podman.md

 ---
 sidebar_label: 'Run the CLI with Podman'
-title: 'Run the Astro CLI in Podman Containers'
+title: 'Run the Astro CLI in Podman containers'
 id: cli-podman
 description: Use Podman instead of Docker to run specific Astro CLI commands.
 ---